AndyHuerta/GCD_CourseProject/CodeBook.md

   - 'train/X_train.txt' -> xtrain (train set)
   - 'train/y_train.txt' -> ytrain (train labels)

+  Detailed description of the experiment as well as the features could be found in Readme.txt and features_info.txt files

 3. Merges train and test sets to create one data set:
   * Concatenates vertically subject\_test with subject_train in a variable called subject